jafaircl/cel/README.md

 # Common Expression Language

+## NOTE: This is a work in progress and should not be used in production

 The Common Expression Language (CEL) is a non-Turing complete language designed for simplicity, speed, safety, and portability.
 CEL's C-like [syntax][1] looks nearly identical to equivalent expressions in C++, Go, Java, and TypeScript.